Xanzhu

 Issues

-A “Display output is not active” message may appear after installing Spice Guest Tools.
+A “Display output is not active” message may appear for a few seconds after installing Spice Guest Tools or Starting the virtual machine.
+If it's stuck on this screen for a while restart the virtual machine.

 Conclusion